yusufovamina/Wishera-Back/WishlistApp/EMAIL_SETUP.md

-# Email Setup Guide for Wishlist App
+# Email Setup Guide for Wishera

-This guide will help you set up Gmail SMTP to send emails from your Wishlist App.
+This guide will help you set up Gmail SMTP to send emails from your Wishera app.

 ## Prerequisites